jboss-developer/jboss-portal-quickstarts/jsf2-rf4-hello-world-portlet/README.md

 All you need to build this example project is Java 6.0 (Java SDK 1.6) or newer and Maven 3.0 or newer.

-The project is designed to be deployed on GateIn Portal 3.5 running on either JBoss AS or JBoss EAP.
-There is no support for JBoss Enterprise Portal Platform (EPP) yet, but this example projects will evolve to support the upcoming EPP version 6.
+The project is designed to be deployed on GateIn Portal 3.5 running on JBoss AS.

 <!--~ Included from gatein-portal-quickstarts-parent/src/main/freemarker/include/configure-maven.md.ftl ~-->